ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

       self.i = 0

 ``timer_callback`` creates a message with the counter value appended, and publishes it to the console with ``get_logger().info``.

-.. link rqt_console tutorial for explanation of logger levels.

 .. code-block:: python